phoenixjyb/videoFromAndroid/orin/ARCHITECTURE.md

 - RTSP/WebRTC gateway: provide LAN‑friendly URLs for other consumers.
 - Resilience: WS reconnect, jitter buffer in `appsrc` pacing, health metrics.

+CUDA Considerations
+- For true GPU‑zero‑copy to CUDA, keep frames in NVMM (use `nvv4l2decoder ! nvvidconv ! video/x-raw(memory:NVMM),format=RGBA`) and interop via NvBufSurface/CUDA EGL.
+- The current ROS2 node publishes CPU `rgb8`.
+For CUDA ingestion, replace `appsink` with an NVIDIA sample interop (e.g., `appsink` with `memory:NVMM` and map with PyCUDA or use DeepStream’s `nvdsosd`/apps).